cloudify-cosmo/cloudify-stage/semantic-ui/README.md

     ```

 1. Using `Icon` components with `className` prop
-   We can pass custom icon name to the `className` prop
+   We can pass custom icon name to the `className` prop.

     Example